MS Agronomy Curriculum

 - Agron 594: Agronomy MS Practicum

 - This is a one-time on-campus requirement.
-It is held every year the last week in July from Tuesday-Friday.
+It is held every year during one week in July from Tuesday-Thursday.
 Students should plan to attend when they are halfway through the program.

 - Students are expected to cover the costs of travel and accommodation to the practicum.
 Many meals during the week are provided.